-This invisibility of Aboriginal children’s pain and hurt, and the long-term impact of the subsequent lack of treatment, means we need to find alternate ways for these children to express their hurt.
+This invisibility of Aboriginal children’s pain and hurt, and the long-term impact of under-treated pain, means we need to find alternate ways for these children to express their hurt.

 We know from our early research that Western methods of pain assessment may not always be appropriate for Aboriginal children.
-In our research, se sought other, more culturally-safe ways for these children to express themselves.
+In our research, we looked for other, more culturally-safe ways for Aboriginal children to express themselves.